johnfedoruk/bangular/CONTRIBUTING.md

 1. Create your patch, **including appropriate test cases**.
 1. Follow our [Coding Rules](#rules).
-1. Run the full Angular test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
+1. Run the full Bangular test suite, as described in the [developer documentation][dev-doc], and ensure that all tests pass.
 1. Commit your changes using a descriptive commit message that follows our [commit message conventions](#commit).
 Adherence to these conventions